Things to Remember

-- If you would like the Financial Aid Office to help you locate possible job prospects, please contact Julie Craig or Erin Wooldridge at firstname.lastname@example.org or 479-575-2430 for assistance.
+- If you would like the Financial Aid Office to help you locate possible job prospects, please contact Erin Wooldridge at firstname.lastname@example.org or 479-575-2430 for assistance.

 - Ask the Financial Aid Office to issue a Job Assignment Form to you.
 After you have signed the form, your supervisor will sign it and return the yellow copy to the Financial Aid Office.
 The yellow copy will remain with the department and the pink copy will be for your records.

 - On the last day you work each pay period, you will submit your time through Workday.
 Please sign out for lunch breaks, etc. A schedule for submitting your time will be provided by your departmental supervisor.
 Please keep track of the available balance of your Federal Work Study award.
 For off-campus employees, your department will submit your time according to the schedule provided by the Financial Aid Office.

 - On the 10th and 25th of each month, you will receive a pay check for hours you have worked.
 If the 10th or 25th falls on a Saturday, you will be paid on the previous Friday.
 If the 10th or 25th falls on a Sunday, you will be paid the following Monday.
 Work-Study amounts earned are not applied to your balance at Student Accounts.
 You are responsible for paying taxes on money earned through Work-Study; however, it is not counted as a resource (earnings) on your FAFSA the following year.

 - It is important that each time sheet is submitted to your supervisor in accordance with the specific pay period due date determined by your employer.
 Otherwise complications in payment may result.

-- Reapply for student employment for the next school year soon after January 1st by submitting a Free Application for Federal Student Aid (FAFSA) online at http://www.fafsa.ed.gov/.
-If you plan to attend summer sessions, complete the Summer Application in your Student Center.
+- Reapply for student employment for the next school year soon after the Free Application for Federal Student Aid (FAFSA) is available online at http://www.fafsa.ed.gov/.